joomengine/jcb-documentation/067-Adding-Language-String-to-your-Component-and-get-the-Language-Placeholder-for-dynamic-use.md

 * The string inside `JText` is added to your language file.
 * The placeholder replaces the string in the compiled code.
-* The Joomla system translates that placeholder whenever it’s displayed.
+* The Joomla system translates that placeholder whenever it's displayed.

 Example: